 Quinn M.(pronouns: they/them/theirs) is working toward majoring in Human Development and Family Studies and minoring in Psychology.
 They are hoping to one day own a private practice for marriage and family therapy as well as mental health counseling.
 Quinn truly loves skiing, swimming, singing, ziplining, reading, drawing, and writing whenever they can find the time to do so.

-Jess M.(pronouns: she/her/hers) is a senior studying English and Sociology.
+Jess M.(pronouns: she/her/hers) is in her last semester studying English and Sociology.
 She is an FYE mentor and the Vice President of Poetic Release.
 She is often found petting every dog in sight and drinking so much coffee, some say her travel mug is permanently attached to her hand.
 She hopes to incite positive change, no matter how small, and to keep making art, no matter how little.

-Beth R.(pronouns: she/her/hers and they/them/theirs) is a third year Human Development and Family Studies major at UConn.
-Beth dreams of working for True Colors starting summer of 2017, but right now is an absolute science fiction nerd with creative tendencies like singing, macrame, jewelry making, tinkering with technology, and other crafty things.
+Beth R.(pronouns: she/her/hers and they/them/theirs) is a fourth-year Human Development and Family Studies major at UConn.
+Beth is an absolute science fiction nerd with creative tendencies like singing, macrame, jewelry making, tinkering with technology, and other crafty things.
 Beth can be found on their computer transcribing notes anywhere on campus, but more than likely in their dorm or at the Rainbow Center with other nerds.